December 1st, 2014 | Last updated: December 25th, 2014

 Mind you, this is not the rainiest month, nor the coldest.
 But Amsterdam weather in December includes a fair amount of precipitation — usually in the form of rain or wet snow.

-In the Netherlands the fall of 2014 was the one-but-mildest since the country’s Royal Netherlands Meteorological Institute started measurements three centuries ago.
+In the Netherlands 2014 was the warmest year on record, according to the Royal Netherlands Meteorological Institute, which started measurements three centuries ago.

-This fall was also sunnier and drier than usual.
+This fall has also been sunnier and drier than usual.

 Measured over the whole country, on average some form of weather drops from the sky on 22 days, for a total of 72mm (2.8 inches).
 Still speaking in averages, 3 of those days will see hail, 5 wet snow and 6-10 days fog.